kilianhuber/disaggregated_accounts/README.md

 - Run `npm start`.
 This should open up a preview of the website in your default browser.
 It will also automatically watch for changes to core files, and live reload the browser when changes are saved.
 - Place the relevant images and data in `src/assets`.
 - Edit the PUG files in `src/pug` and the SCSS files in `src/scss`.
 The JS files in `src/js` and `scripts` can be ignored.
+- These edits will change the final outputs: the assets, HTML files and CSS files in `/dist`.
 - View changes in your browser and iterate accordingly.
+Note that you can preview changes by opening the corresponding HTML files.

-#### npm Scripts
+#### npm scripts

 You can view the `package.json` file to see which scripts are included.